 I think that lighter bindings are definitely better for beginners and novices.
 Marker's Squire is light and recommended.
 It's easy to carry and easy to turn.
 I also think that Squire is a good choice for people who want to do high-spin tricks with park equipment.
 If you're not going very fast, lighter bindings are fine

-However, if you plan on skiing at high speeds, it is better to choose bindings made from heavy, rigid materials such as Griffon or Jester, so it is not necessarily the case that light bindings are better for everyone
+However, those who intend to ski at high speeds will be better off choosing bindings made from heavy, rigid materials such as Griffon or Jester, so it is not necessarily the case that light bindings are always better

 How do you mount the bindings?

-This is a difficult question that I get asked a lot (laughs).
-This
+This is a difficult question that I get asked often (laughs).

-is just my personal guideline, but if you want to ski the park, I think about 3cm back from the middle of the actual length of the skis is good.
-This makes it easier to glide in switch and makes it more stable when turning.
+As a personal guideline, if you want to do park riding, I think it's best to have the skis set about 3 centimeters back from the middle of their actual length.
+This makes it easier to ride switch and provides more stability when turning.

 For those who mainly ski in powder or on slopes, a 3-6cm back is recommended.
 After all, a shorter tail will give you better "release" when turning.
 Of course, each ski has a recommended binding position written on it.
 This is the manufacturer's recommendation after extensive testing, so I think there's no problem with just placing it there

-However, if you still want to place the bindings in a position that suits you, I recommend that you try out ski test rides and have the bindings slightly moved to compare the way you ski, to find the position that suits you best
+However, if you still want to place the bindings in a position that suits you, I recommend that you try out ski test rides and ask the skiers to slightly shift the bindings and compare the results to find the position that suits you best

 By the way, for the past few years, I have been setting all my park skis 1.5cm back from the center of the actual length.
 For powder skis, I set them 3cm back.
 Even though they are powder skis, I sometimes do tricks with them, so I settle on 3cm back so I don't drop them too far